tech-for-better/in-common/README.md

 During the design week we used `Miro` for the project planning and the Wireframing/Usability testing we used `Figma`

-- [ ] This included but not limited to:
+Design included but not limited to:

 - [ ] User stories
 - [ ] Usability questions
 - [ ] Flow layout